tjosseau/objectyve/readme.md

     b.h ; // undefined
     ```

-    You can also mixin with any object :
+    You can also mix in with any object :

     ```javascript
     var B = Objectyve.Prototype() ;